jensenr30/GravityChaos/README.md

 ## How it Works

+I found the concept for this program in this video: [Chaos, by Rudy Rucker](https://youtu.be/ICrNOTQBS8U?t=217).
+Between 3:37 and 5:00, it provides a concise visual explanation of how these images are generated.

 A number of particles are created and kept stationary; these are the targets.

 One particle is created that is mobile; this is the projectile.